HOW TO VOLUNTEER

 What to Wear

 - Closed toed, stable, comfortable shoes are required.
-No heels, scandals, or flip flops.
+No heels, sandals, crocs, or flip flops.

 What to Bring